-- 1. Assist the Pharmacist in serving patients.
-(Activities related to pharmacy prescription dispensing, medication distribution and administration, and the collection and organization of information related to individual patients.) - 2.
-Maintain medication and inventory control systems.
-(Activities and quality assurance related to medication and supply purchasing, inventory control, storage and handling, and preparation and distribution of medications, durable medical equipment, supplies, and equipment for a practice setting.) - 3.
-Participate in the administration and management of pharmacy practice.
-(Activities related to the administration and management process for the pharmacy setting including operations, quality improvement, accounting, human services, facilities, equipment, and information services.)
+- Assist the Pharmacist in serving patients.
+(Activities related to pharmacy prescription dispensing, medication distribution and administration, and the collection and organization of information related to individual patients.) - Maintain medication and inventory control systems.
+(Activities and quality assurance related to medication and supply purchasing, inventory control, storage and handling, and preparation and distribution of medications, durable medical equipment, supplies, and equipment for a practice setting.) - Participate in the administration and management of pharmacy practice.
+(Activities related to the administration and management process for the pharmacy setting including operations, quality improvement, accounting, human services, facilities, equipment, and information services.) - Indicates these courses are currently available only at Gateway Community College.
+Students are encouraged to consult with their advisor in planning their course of studies.

-Physical Therapist Assistant,
+Physical Therapist Assistant, A.S.
+Degree